 Each Design Heuristic in Table 6 was identified within the protocols between 1 and 100 times (average = 15).
 The three most frequently observed Design Heuristics were Cover or wrap (100 occurrences), Attach independent functional components (95 occurrences), and Repeat (69 occurrences).
-We hypothesize that the nature of the design problem may impact which Design Heuristics show up most frequently.
-For example, participants identified a key to cooking with solar energy is to retain heat, and therefore they often covered or enclosed a cooking chamber.
-Since the design problems calls for a compact and portable product, many components (such as reflectors, mirrors, cooking surfaces, etc.) were often attached.
-Lastly, since the participants were generally aware that natural sunlight is not intense enough to cook food, they often repeated elements to collect more and intensify the light on the food.
-Some of the Design Heuristics observed in other studies were used less frequently by participants in this study, reiterating that heuristics may depend upon features of the problem.
-For example, the heuristic Use human generated power was not observed at all in this study because it directly opposes the design task.
-Design problems in prior studies included the redesign of consumer products (Yilmaz & Seifert, 2010; Yilmaz et al., 2012) and the redesign of residential baths for universal access (Yilmaz & Seifert, 2011).
-It is possible that some heuristics are more applicable depending upon the specifics of the design problem at hand.
+We hypothesize that the nature of the design problem influences which Design Heuristics show up most frequently.
+For example, participants identified retaining heat as essential to cooking with solar energy, and therefore they often covered or enclosed a cooking chamber.
+Since the design problem calls for a compact and portable product, many components (such as reflectors, mirrors, and cooking surfaces) were often attached.
+Lastly, since the participants were generally aware that natural sunlight is not intense enough to cook food, they often repeated elements to collect more light and intensify it on the food.
+Some of the Design Heuristics observed in our previous studies were used less frequently by participants in